Obnostic/Obnostic/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...sound warping and office help
 - 📫 How to reach me ... unklfoddy@gmail.com
-- 😄 Pronouns: ...Steve Slack.
+- 😄 Pronouns: ...
+It/That/What? (according to the Commonwealth Of Virginia) .....
+Also, Steve Slack.
 Unkle Foddy
 - ⚡ Fun fact: ...
 I did fun music, sometimes with bands, in the 80's